What is the Best Mac for UX design?

 Check out my post on everything you need to know about Apple Silicon Macs to find out more.
 This post includes a list of design software and apps currently (un)supported by Apple Silicon.

 Now that you’ve read everything you need to know about Macs for UX design, it is time to choose.
-Do you want to go for the lightweight MacBook Air, or do you want to go all-in and go for a new M1 Pro or M1 Max?
+Do you want to go for the lightweight MacBook Air, or do you want to go all-in and go for a new M2 Pro or M2 Max?
+Read our Apple Silicon comparison post to help you decide.

 Read our UX equipment guide to learn everything you need to know about picking the right hardware.